Alisha-kuvalekar/DailyBytes/README.md

-What? => Desktop application that provides knowledge bytes.
+What? => Desktop application for knowledge bytes.
 How? => Made with Electron and Angular with data fetched from wikipedia.